The Case For Narnia

 The interplay between the residents and guests — combined with those visiting for community events and activities — will, we believe, create many unique and life-changing opportunities.

 Narnia House is central to the “Guests and Residents” vision.
 Designed an English Cottage inspired by the only home of Christian author C.S.
-Lewis, this 2,400-square foot guest residence will have three beautiful rooms for boarders, a full-service kitchen and small dining hall, a gathering room, and private as well as public bathrooms (to support events scheduled in the adjacent 1850’s-era Village surrounding Narnia House.
+Lewis, this 2,400-square foot guest residence has three beautiful rooms, a full-service kitchen and small dining hall, a gathering room, and private as well as public bathrooms (to support events scheduled in the adjacent 1850’s-era Village surrounding Narnia House.

 Loading...